-Eighteen Bridges exists to provide a forum for writers to explore ideas and themes they are deeply passionate about.
+Eighteen Bridges is a forum for writers to explore ideas and themes they are deeply passionate about.
 We value the narrative flair, journalistic rigour, and literary excellence of magazines such as The New Yorker, Harpers and Granta, and we hope to weave similar qualities together with a distinctive Canadian sensibility.
 Eighteen Bridges is a magazine concerned with people, politics, culture and ideas, and its articles are substantial, in-depth, and grounded in the narrative tradition.
-With the support of the University of Alberta's Canadian Literature Centre, Eighteen Bridges seeks to establish itself as a key outlet for the country's finest narrative journalists to tell great stories and initiate vibrant debate.
 We publish stories that are primarily, but not exclusively, about Canada or written by Canadians.

 EB also publishes essays, fiction and poetry.
 Unsolicited manuscripts are accepted (in the form of email attachments, please) but as essays, poetry and fiction are also frequently commissioned, EB is unable to commit to response times.
-Please submit manuscripts to ebsubmit.
+Please submit manuscripts here.

-We operate with a small staff, and the response time to all proposals will vary.
+We have a small staff, and the response time to all proposals will vary.
 Phone queries, as well as telephone follow-ups, are not encouraged.

 Eighteen Bridges welcome expressions of interest from freelance artists and photographers.
-Please contact the magazine at ebsubmit, stating concisely the manner in which you'd like to contribute the magazine, the sections in which your work would fit, and providing web links (or other references) to where editorial staff can view your work.
+Please contact the magazine here, stating concisely how you’d like to contribute the magazine, the sections in which your work would fit, and providing links to your work.

 Canadian Literature Centre